raspberrypilearning/journey-to-school/en/step_2.md

 + Click the **Add a new project** button.

-+ Name your project `Journey to school` and set it to learn how to recognise `numbers`.
++ Name your project `journey to school` and set it to learn how to recognise `numbers`.
 ![Create a project page](images/create.png)

 + Click on **Add a value**.
 Name it `age` (or the value in the first column of your table) and make the type `number`.